 1. Establish your content goals and audience.

 Is your goal to create brand awareness?
-If so, you'll likely want to create product-led blogs or engaging social media posts.
-If you're working to delight and retain your current customers, an effective email campaign would be the best fit.
+If so, you‘ll likely want to create product-led blogs or engaging social media posts.
+If you’re working to delight and retain your current customers, an effective email campaign might be a better fit.

 2. Clearly define the roles and responsibilities of everyone on your team.

-Once you know your content goals and who your audience is, you're ready to decide who on your marketing team will be involved in the project.
+Once you know your content goals and target audience, you're ready to decide who on your marketing team will be involved in the project.

-For example, your workflow is for a YouTube content series — the content creators will be in charge of crafting the content.
+For example, if your workflow is for a YouTube content series, the content creators will be in charge of crafting the content.
 The editors will be tasked with ensuring the content is of the best quality and contains no errors.

 Senior editors or project managers will give the final approval to launch each episode in the series.